West Gate Bridge: Collapse memorials

 Six twisted fragments of the collapsed bridge can be found in the West Gate garden at the engineering faculty of Monash University, Clayton campus.
 The university acquired them after being asked to participate in the investigation of the collapse.
 It is said that they are to remind engineers of the consequences of their errors.

 Commemorations have been held on 15 October every year since the collapse.
-A West Gate Bridge Memorial Park to workers who died is located near the bridge.
+A West Gate Bridge Memorial Park is located near the bridge.
 It opened on 15 October 2004, the 34th anniversary of the collapse.
-It includes the existing West Gate Bridge Memorial and Sculpture, and the memorial for six who died in the Spotswood Yarra Sewer Tunnel collapse of 12 April 1895 (Good Friday).
+It includes the West Gate Bridge Memorial and Sculpture, and the memorial for six who died in the Spotswood sewer tunnel collapse of 12 April 1895.